sayden/titan-gremlin/README.md

 ## TinkerPop and Gremlin

-[Tinkerpop](http://www.tinkerpop.com/) is a vendor-independent API specification for manipulating and access Graph databases.
+[TinkerPop](http://www.tinkerpop.com/) is a vendor-independent API specification for manipulating and access Graph databases.
+This is using TinkerPop 3.0.1.

 ## Running